tripthelight/accessibility/README.md

 ## Infomation
 ```
-Describes the aria sequel of web accessibility used in mobile web made with vue cli
+Describes the aria property of web accessibility used in mobile web made with vue cli
 ```

 ## Skills